usmanasgh/webapptest2/README.md

 You can download this project, make your changes, zip/tar it up and send it along with your resume, or if you want to impress us, fork it, put your changes in, and send along the url.

-This test should take less than an hour.
+This test should no more than a few hours.
 You WILL be given another (quite different) test if you interview here, so please don't bother cheating.

+And yes, we know it's a mess as it is now, that was on purpose :-)

 Thank you,
 Rob Conklin